Mathew Tobriner: Notable opinions

 Tobriner's tenure on the state's high court is notable for several decisions he authored in the areas of constitutional law and civil rights, property, contracts and torts.

 In 1963, Tobriner's opinion in Tunkl v.
 Regents of the University of California established a six-factor test to determine whether a contract relates to the "public interest," such that a contract or provision therein may be found invalid as contrary to public policy.

-His 1965 opinion in People v.
+Tobriner's 1965 opinion in People v.
 Dorado, ruling that a person accused of a crime must be advised by the police of a right to remain silent and to obtain counsel, presaged the U.S. Supreme Court's Miranda v.
 Arizona (1966).

 In 1966, Tobriner explained in Morrison v.
 State Board of Education that gay teachers are entitled to employment in public schools absent a "showing that an individual's homosexuality renders him unfit for the job from which he has been excluded."

 In April 1975, Tobriner addressed a case arising out of a labor action.
 Under California law it was illegal for public employees to strike.
 Despite the statute, San Francisco city employees picketed city hall and shut down municipal services.
 After a week, Mayor Joseph Alioto and the San Francisco Board of Supervisors agreed to the strikers' demands.
 The city controller, however, refused to payout what he believed were illegal salaries.
 The California Supreme Court ordered the city controller to pay the salaries, with Tobriner's majority opinion finding that contracts secured through illegal strikes are still legally enforceable.

 In 1974, Tobriner wrote the decision of Green v.
 Superior Court, 517 P.2d 1168, that established the doctrine of implied warranty of habitability in residential leases in California, which requires landlords to maintain leased dwellings in a habitable condition.

 In 1976, Tobriner wrote the decision of Tarasoff v.
 Regents of the University of California, 17 Cal.
 3d 425, 551 P.2d 334, 131 Cal.
 Rptr.
 14 (Cal.
 1976), the ruling that held that mental health professionals have a duty to protect individuals who are being threatened with bodily harm by a patient.
 He famously wrote, "...the confidential character of patient-psychotherapist communications must yield to the extent that disclosure is essential to avert danger to others.
 The protective privilege ends where the public peril begins ..."